nrfconnect/sdk-nrf/applications/pelion_client/README.rst

 The application is updatable.
 The new image is transmitted to the device using the Pelion infrastructure.

-You can configure the update by starting an update campaign on the `Pelion Device Management Portal`_.
+You can configure the update by starting an update campaign on `Pelion Device Management Portal`_.
 All devices for the given campaign receive the update image.
 If the update manifest attached to the image is valid, the new image is stored by the Pelion Device Management library into the MCUboot secondary application slot.
 When the entire image is stored, the device reboots and MCUboot completes the device update by swapping the application images.